Skip to main content

 4. Clear your cookies on online booking sites

-5. Make sure you are flexible with dates
+5. Be flexible with your travel dates

 Calendar on smartphone

 Being flexible with dates and times can be very helpful if you want to save money on your holiday.
-Certain dates will be more expensive than others (school holidays, for example), and flight costs also vary depending on the time of day that you fly.
+Certain dates will be more expensive than others (school holidays, for example), and flight costs also vary depending on the time of day you fly.
 If you are travelling with your family, you are limited to the school holidays, but you can still save money if you travel in the final weeks of the holidays.
 You could also consider a holiday during the half term rather than the summer holidays.

 Flying late at night or very early in the morning is usually cheaper too.
 Although this does make travel arrangements more difficult, it may be worth it if you can save a lot of money.